|

 Seeing the Eiffel Tower never loses its impact.
 Whether viewed from the Trocadéro or the banks of the Seine, it anchors the city in a way that feels both monumental and intimate.
 We lingered nearby, watching the city move—locals on lunch breaks and families enjoying the park—proving that Paris is most alive in its shared public spaces.

-The Palais Garnier (Paris Opera House) is a masterpiece of detail and drama.
-From the Grand Staircase to the ornate gold-leaf ceilings, it feels like stepping into a different century.
+The Palais Garnier (Paris Opera House) remains a masterpiece of detail and drama.

 Montmartre: A Village Above the City